 Non-Thesis Option.
 Students must take 32 hours of course work.
 Students must select an area of concentration.
-Under this option, students must take a written comprehensive examination in theory, methods, and write a literature review paper in the area of concentration (See Comprehensive Exam Section).
+Under this option, students may complete a practicum or take a written comprehensive examination.
+Please see the Graduate Director for more information on the non-thesis options.